cloudteampl/moodle-local_credentium/README.md

 ## Installation

-### Fresh Installation

 1. Download the latest release ZIP from the repository
 2. Extract to `{moodle_root}/local/credentium/`
 3. Visit **Site Administration > Notifications** to complete installation
 4. Configure global settings at **Site Administration > Plugins > Local plugins > Credentium®**

-### Upgrade from v1.x

-1. Backup your Moodle database before upgrading
-2. Replace the plugin files with v2.0.0
-3. Visit **Site Administration > Notifications** to run upgrade
-4. Optionally enable category mode in plugin settings
-5. Test credential issuance in a staging course

-**Note:** Downgrading from v2.0 to v1.x is not supported due to database schema changes.

 ## Configuration